Our History

-Founded in 2011, the Siemer Institute has grown from two cities to 70.
+Founded in 2011, the Siemer Institute has grown from two cities to communities all across the United States.
 In every community we’ve served as we’ve grown, our partners are committed to improving educational outcomes and fighting the effects of housing instability.

 As a dedicated schoolteacher, Barbara Siemer witnessed the devastating impact of homelessness and frequent school changes on students and their classroom experiences.
 She empathetically understood how challenging it was for students to face eviction or abrupt school switches.
 Motivated by these experiences, Barbara, alongside her supportive husband, Al, took the initiative to develop a program in 2003 in collaboration with the United Way of Sarasota and Jewish Family and Children’s Services of the Suncoast to address this critical issue.